 This photo is untouched- lit with flash and natural window light, written onto a memory card, and re-written onto a hard drive.
 Pretty good, but there are two more steps:

 The above image has been put through "step one" of editing.
 No local adjustments have been made, just global ones like cropping, white balance, color, and exposure.
 This takes me less than a minute for each photo.
 You'll get a gallery of up to 100-300 images like this one a few days after the shoot.

 This is the final image from this shoot.
-It has been retouched in Photoshop- Maggie has done more global color work, local adjustments to exposure and vibrance, removal or smoothing of blemishes and stray hairs, slight enhancements to eyes and teeth, and lots more.
+It has been retouched in Photoshop- I've done done more global color work, local adjustments to exposure and vibrance, removal or smoothing of blemishes and stray hairs, slight enhancements to eyes and teeth, and lots more.
 For all that work though, the photo still looks real- that's the look we're going for.
-Though she certainly can make you look significantly thinner or younger or put an extra eye in the middle of your chest, we don't want to do those things because they're not a representation of who you are at your best.
+Though I certainly can make you look significantly thinner or younger or put an extra eye in the middle of your chest, we don't want to do those things because they're not a representation of who you are at your best.